tnm/qr/README.md

 Additions, More
 -----------------------

-Feel free to fork!

-Thanks to mafr for some initial tests and dlecocq/seomoz for serialization work.
+Thanks to mafr for initial tests and dlecocq/seomoz for serialization work.

 Author: Ted Nyman | @tnm